ForestMars/Zorobot/domain/scheduler/intents/zoro.md

 - got plans tonight
 - whats your plan for tonight
 - whats the plan for tonight

+## intent:holiday
+- happy new year
+- Happy New Year
+- Happy New Year!
+- Happy New Year to you
+- Happy New Year to you too!
+- Happy Gnu Year
+- Happy Easter
+- Happy Halloween
+- Happy Thanksgiving
+- Happy Thanksgiving!
+- Happy Christmas
+- Merry Christmas

 ### ~~~ BOT STUFF ~~~ ###